TheFish1236/Book-TL-Scraper/README.md

 # Book-TL-Scraper
-This project only functions on chapters of the book at the following link: "https://www.deqixs.com/xiaoshuo/11/"
+This project is designed to scrape chapters from a specific book at the following link: [https://www.deqixs.com/xiaoshuo/11/].
+To use this program, the inputted link must be a link of a specifc chapter, eg. "https://www.deqixs.com/xiaoshuo/11/7837.html".

+The current functionality allows you to save the contents of a chapter and all after it, which can then be translated using various tools.

+## Future Plans
-The intention of this project is to pull the original contents of a book to be translated by various tools.
-With greater resources, a future version of this project using a local AI or API key for cloud-based AI is possible; such a version would speed up the process drastically, automating not just the content collection aspect of the process, but the translation aspect as well.
+With additional resources, future versions of this project could leverage local AI models or cloud-based AI APIs to automate both the content collection and translation process.
+This would significantly speed up the translation workflow and improve the overall user experience.